 Junctioning makes leveling up an unnecessary feature in Final Fantasy VIII.
 Due to the fact that all enemies scale to the player's level and bosses don't give the player any experience points.
 This makes low-level runs of Final Fantasy VIII not only easier to accomplish, but actually an easier way to play the game than a normal playthrough.
 This is because if the enemies don't hit certain levels, they don't get any of their high level magic.
 So in a good low-level run the character will at most face level one attacking magics (fire, thunder, blizzard).

 Another significant addition is one that also revolves around the use of magic.
 The draw system is a method of obtaining magic quite apart from the methods seen in Final Fantasy games up to this point.
-Being such a major depart from the series, it may take time for old hands to get adjusted to it, however the logic behind it is quite simple.
 Magic, instead of being learned by characters as they level up, is obtained through the draw system.
 Magic can be drawn from enemies, but also from specific draw points dotted all over the world.

 Up to 100 items of any type of magic can be held at one time.
 The more items of a particular type of magic you have, the more significant effect it will have when junctioned.
 When in battle, drawing magic uses up a character's turn, and is not always successful.
 Some magic can only be obtained from monsters in battle, so it is often necessary to attempt drawing magic whenever you encounter a new foe to ensure that rare forms of magic are not missed.